 }

-.
-Finally Block (optional): The finally block always executes, whether an exception occurs or not in the try block.
-It is used to specify code that must run after the execution of the try block, regardless of whether an exception occurs or not.
+Here you specify how to handle the exception (like displaying an error message, logging the exception, or performing recovery actions).Finally Block (optional): The finally block always executes, whether an exception occurs in the try block or not.
+It is used to specify code that must run after the try block execution, regardless of whether an exception occurred or not.

 This is useful for resource cleanup (like closing files or database connections, which must be done regardless of whether an error occurs).

-Example of Exceptions in Different Languages
+Exception Examples in Different Languages

-Let’s see how to use a try-catch block to catch exceptions and handle them in a controlled manner in different languages, and how to throw an exception manually with throw (or similar).
+Let’s see how to use a try-catch block to catch exceptions and handle them in a controlled manner in different languages, and how to throw an Exception manually with throw (or similar).

-In C#, exceptions are used with the Exception object.
+In C#, Exceptions are used with the Exception object.
 They are caught with a try-catch-finally block.

 // Example in C#